-Jimmy also plays bass and shares lead singing duties with Diane Cremisio in a well-known local wedding band, Ron Cremisio and Friends.
-He took on this role 17 years ago and still gigs with them.
-Occasionally, Hollywood plays a gig with the band, the Classic Touch, a trio playing standards.
-You may catch him on a “Joe’s Boys off-night" playing with the Classic Touch at the Four Corners Luncheonette in Delmar, New York.
+Jimmy also plays bass and shared lead singing duties with Diane Cremisio in a well-known local wedding band, Ron Cremisio and Friends.
+He took on this role 20+ years ago

 Jimmy's vocal talents enable him to sing a wide variety of leads and still pick up intricate harmony parts to support other vocalists.
 Joe's Boys has also been knocked out when they learned that Hollywood plays lead guitar and banjo in addition to the electric bass!
 In fact, he has also become a very important percussionist in the band!
 These talents have dramatically enhanced Joe's Boys' sound and versatility.

-Hollywood has enabled the ‘Boys to expand their song list tremendously and increase the vocal strength of the band as well!
-Jimmy is one of the few vocalists who can cover a wide range of artists, from Frankie Valli and the Four Seasons to the Righteous Brothers, Roy Orbison and the Everly Brothers - and we won't even get into how well he handles Dusty Springfield, Petula Clark and Skeeter Davis songs!
+Hollywood has enabled the 'Boys to expand their song list tremendously and increase the vocal strength of the band as well!
+Jimmy is one of the few vocalists who can cover a wide range of artists, from Frankie Valli and the Four Seasons to the Righteous Brothers, Roy Orbison and the Everly Brothers - and we won't even get into how well he handles Lady Gaga.
+Bruno Mars, Bruce Springsteen, Dusty Springfield, Petula Clark and Skeeter Davis songs!
 Jim Hyde is a dynamic vocal force in Joe's Boys!

 Steve attended Vincentian Institute in Albany when, at 17, his garage rock band, the Shandels, developed into the Capital District's most sought-after local high school band.
 Lee Gray, the Program Director at WTRY, took notice of the band and he contacted the Shandels to make them an offer they couldn't refuse!
 WTRY was bringing in the Beach Boys, the Lovin' Spoonful and the Byrds to play locally, and he offered the Shandels the option to open for either the Beach Boys or both the Lovin' Spoonful and the Byrds.
 The band decided that two major concerts were better than one, and the exciting adventure of a local "garage band gone wild" began.
 Both concerts were held in Pittsfield, Massachusetts, where the band had a big following.
 The Lovin' Spoonful concert went off without a hitch.
 The Shandels were a stark contrast to the Spoonful, playing a variety of musical styles and featured an advanced "psychedelic light show."
 The Byrds concert was flawless, ending with an impromptu drum solo to Bo Diddley's "Not Fade Away."
 An executive from Columbia Records was in the house that night and he offered the band a contract on the spot.
 Lee Gray intervened and directed the band to refuse this offer, as he had already arranged for the band to record for Laurie Records in New York City.
 Laurie was a popular label at the time, featuring groups such as, Gerry and the Pacemakers, Petula Clark, Dion, and the Dave Clark Five.
 In 1967, the Shandels changed their name to the Gray Things and recorded "Charity" on the Laurie label.
 All copies of "Charity" were sold as an "advance release" in a test market in New York, Connecticut, Kentucky, and Ohio.
 "Charity" rose up to #5 on the WTRY Sound Survey in 4 weeks.
 A substantial article in "Billboard Magazine" hailed the new cut as a cross between Eric Burdon and the Animals, and Vanilla Fudge.
 "Charity" mysteriously disappeared from the charts.
 Initially, the band was told that Laurie had pulled all of its "advance releases" due to an overwhelming demand for another Laurie release, "Snoopy vs. The Red Baron," by the Royal Guardsmen, but many years later it was revealed that the Billboard Magazine article brought to light that the band was non-union, which is not an acceptable circumstance within the recording industry.
 The Gray Things were offered another record deal with Decca Records months later, but two weeks prior to their recording session in New York City, their lead guitarist left for LA and the band canceled the session.
 Before the band broke up, they opened for the Lovin' Spoonful a second time, opened for Keith ("98.6"), did a TV spot on "The Hank Brown Show" on Channel 2 in Utica, New York, and recorded a television commercial for "Woodcraft Builders."
 The last performance by the Gray Things was as the opening act for the Young Rascals at Siena College.